 Getting Health Insurance for Newborns

-In this guide, we’ll explain how newborn health insurance coverage works, how to add your baby to your plan, what it might cost, and what options are available.
+A healthy beginning paves the way for a future filled with possibility, so let’s dive into when and how to secure health insurance for your newborn, ensuring peace of mind for you and a healthy start for your child.
 Whether you’re covered through your employer, the ACA Marketplace, or exploring public programs like CHIP, here’s everything you need to know to start your family off on the right foot.

 Are Newborns Covered by Health Insurance?

 Yes, but there’s a catch.
 Most insurance plans—employer-sponsored or ACA—automatically cover newborns for the first 14 days under the mother’s insurance.
-However, this is only temporary.
+This is only temporary.
 To maintain coverage, you must add your newborn to your health plan within 30 days of birth.

 Failing to do so could lead to retroactive denial of claims, even for services provided during the first two weeks.
 The 30-day period is a Special Enrollment Period (SEP), so take action quickly.
 This ensures your newborn continues receiving covered care without interruption or unexpected bills.